The Archer Dental Blog

 Some discomfort or sensitivity is normal after getting a dental crown.
 Over-the-counter pain relievers like ibuprofen (Advil or Motrin) or acetaminophen (Tylenol) can help manage any pain or swelling.
 If your dentist has prescribed medication, be sure to take it as directed.
 Applying an ice pack to the outside of your cheek near the crowned tooth can also help reduce swelling, but avoid direct contact with the tooth, as it may still be sensitive to cold.

-How Should I Care for the Crowned Tooth?
+How should I care for the crowned tooth?

 Caring for your new crown is key to ensuring its longevity.
 Here are some important aftercare tips: